Dinesh D'Souza: 2000 Mules (2022)

-In May 2022, D'Souza released 2000 Mules, a film that falsely alleges Democrat-aligned individuals were paid to illegally collect and deposit ballots into drop boxes in Arizona, Georgia, Michigan, Pennsylvania and Wisconsin during the 2020 presidential election.
+In May 2022, D'Souza released 2000 Mules, a conspiracist political film that falsely alleges Democrat-aligned individuals were paid to illegally collect and deposit ballots into drop boxes in Arizona, Georgia, Michigan, Pennsylvania and Wisconsin during the 2020 presidential election.
 The film was based on research by True the Vote.
 Former president Donald Trump praised the film as exposing "great election fraud".

 The Associated Press reported the film was based on faulty assumptions, anonymous accounts and improper analysis of cellphone location data.
 The Dispatch, a conservative online magazine, found that "The film's ballot harvesting theory is full of holes", and mentioned that "D'Souza has a history of promoting false and misleading claims".
+On May 31, 2024, AP reported that the publisher of the film, Salem Media Group Inc., had apologized to the man they falsely accused of election fraud in the film and accompanying book, and withdrawn both from their platforms.

+Police State (2023)

+Released in October 2023, The Washington Post reported this film "uses falsehoods, misleading interviews and dramatizations to allege federal persecution of Jan.
+6 rioters and Christians."
+It was screened at Donald Trump's Mar-a-Lago residence soon after release.

+Vindicating Trump (2024)

+In September 2024, D'Souza released Vindicating Trump, exploring the alleged hurdles facing the former president in his 2024 bid for re-election.
+The documentary features an interview with Trump by D'Souza.
+Trump also promoted the film.